maidsafe/temp_safe_network/sn_cli/README.md

 ### Auth

 The CLI is just another client Safe application, therefore it needs to be authorised by the user to gain access to the Safe Network on behalf of the user.
-The `auth` command allows us to obtain such authorisation from the account owner (the user) via the Safe Authenticator.
+The `auth` command allows us to obtain such authorisation from the user via the Safe Authenticator.

-This command simply sends an authorisation request to the Authenticator available, e.g. the `sn_authd` daemon (see further below for an explanation of how to run it), and it then stores the authorisation response (credentials) in the user's `$XDG_DATA_DIRS/sn_cli/credentials` file.
+This command simply sends an authorisation request to the Authenticator available, e.g. the `sn_authd` daemon (see further below for an explanation of how to run it), and it then stores the authorisation response (credentials) in the user's `~/.safe/cli/credentials` file.
 Any subsequent CLI command will read this file to obtain the credentials and connect to the Safe Network for the corresponding operation.

 #### The Authenticator daemon (authd)

 In order to be able to allow any Safe application to connect to the Network and have access to your data, we need to start the Safe Authenticator daemon (authd).
 This application exposes an interface as a [QUIC (Quick UDP Internet Connections)](https://en.wikipedia.org/wiki/QUIC) endpoint, which Safe applications will communicate with to request for access permissions.
 These permissions need to be reviewed by the user and approved, which can be all done with the Safe CLI as we'll see in this guide.

-The Safe Authenticator, which runs as a daemon or as a service in Windows platforms, can be started and managed with the Safe CLI if the `sn_authd`/`sn_authd.exe` binary is properly installed in the system.
+The Safe Authenticator, which runs as a daemon, can be started and managed with the Safe CLI if the `sn_authd`/`sn_authd.exe` binary is properly installed in the system.

 #### Auth install